A Guide to Scholarships and Grants for Vocational Students

 Yes, the Pell Grant program awards money to students enrolled in accredited vocational programs.
 Applicants must submit the FAFSA every year to receive the Pell grant.

-Yes, students attending accredited vocational schools can submit the FAFSA to qualify for federal student aid.
+Yes, students attending accredited vocational schools can submit the FAFSA.
+This may qualify them for federal student aid.

 What is the average cost of vocational school?